How to Protect Against the “Super Flu”

 Besides getting the flu shot, basic hygiene is still recommended at this time of the year.
 That means that hand washing is important.
 Some people are choosing to wear masks, especially when they’re, in close, smaller spaces or indoors.

-Respiratory illnesses are common in the fall, so it’s hard to know exactly what you have.
-If your symptoms are impacting you, you could go to your provider and test, which is really the best way to tell if it’s the flu, COVID or another respiratory virus.
-If you test positive for flu, patients who are eligible can get treatment such as Tamiflu.
+Respiratory illnesses are common in the fall and winter, so it’s hard to know exactly what you have.
+If your symptoms are impacting you, you can go to your provider and get tested, which is really the best way to tell if it’s the flu, COVID or another respiratory virus.

+If you test positive for flu, patients who are eligible can get antiviral treatment, such as Tamiflu or Xofluza.
 Tamiflu is given within 48 hours of flu symptoms.
-We usually look at risk factors and underlying conditions before determining if Tamiflu is appropriate for the patient and help shorten the severity of the flu.
+We usually look at risk factors and underlying conditions to determine if Tamiflu is appropriate for the patient and could help shorten the severity of the flu.
+Xofluza is a one-dose pill that is approved for people 5 years and older.
+Treatment selection by a provider can vary based on the patient’s age or other health conditions, or based on the treatment availability.

 What other things can you do at home if you have the flu?

 For most colds, we’ll say rest, hydrate, take over-the-counter supportive treatments for fever and cough.
-That will usually be the right course of treatment for most people, but if somebody has an underlying condition, it’s important to ask a doctor if there are extra treatments available.
+That will usually be the right course of treatment for most people, but if somebody has an underlying condition, it’s important to ask a doctor if there are additional treatments available.

-Dr. Galal is the Senior Medical Director for Primary Care at Columbia Doctors, which has eight locations providing comprehensive primary care services for adults and children.
+Dr. Nehal Galal, D.O., is the Senior Medical Director for Primary Care at ColumbiaDoctors, which has eight locations providing comprehensive primary care services for adults and children.
 She is also an Assistant Professor of Medicine at Columbia University Vagelos College of Physicians and Surgeons.